anasoftinc/apincore/README.md

 1)Execute ApiNCore.vsix or visit https://marketplace.visualstudio.com/items?itemName=anasoft-code.ApiNcore1

-2)Open template from VS and create new solution
+2)Open template from VS2017 and create new solution

 3)VS2017 should restore nuget depedencies automaticaly.
 Otherwise open each project in new solution right click a project -> Manage Nuget Packages -> Restore